mtarnovan/romanianvalidators/README.md

     $ bundle install

+Has no other dependency than `ActiveModel`, so it should work without Rails too.

+Tested with MRI 1.8.7, 1.9.3, REE, Rubinius and JRuby (see `.travis.yml`)

 ## Usage

-In your models (ActiveModel), the gem provides the following new validators:
+In your models (`ActiveModel`), the gem provides the following new validators:
 * CIF
 * CNP
 * IBAN